Running Payroll in Libya: Employment Taxes & Setup

 Solidarity Fund Contribution

-Description: A contribution to the Social Unity Fund.
+What is it?
+A contribution to the Social Unity Fund.

-Rate: 1% of monthly gross salary.
+Rate: 1% of monthly gross salary (employee-borne).

 Payment Deadline: Monthly, along with other payroll taxes.